foundationallm/foundationallm/src/dotnet/GatekeeperAPI/README.md

 ## Overview

-The Gatekeeper API is secured via Azure AD and an `X-API-KEY` and requires a user context that is typically passed from the Azure AD/Identity platform secured UI/application.
+The Gatekeeper API is secured via an `X-API-KEY` and requires a user context that is typically passed from the Azure Entra/Identity platform secured UI/application.

 The Gatekeeper API provides the following services: